 I’m working on the draft of my fourth novel for young adults at the moment, another folk horror book about three teenage girls with links to the occult.
 It’s a lot of fun!

 Want to dive into House of Hollow asap?
-Simple follow the instructions in the tweet below for your chance to win a proof copy.
+Simply follow the instructions in the tweet below for your chance to win a proof copy.

 Get your copy of House of Hollow by Krystal Sutherland here.